-Cook the egg rolls at 400 F for 6-8 minutes.
-Use cooking tongs to flip the egg rolls over half way through the cooking time.
-This will make them brown evenly.
+Cook them at 400 F for 6-8 minutes.
+Use cooking tongs to flip them over half way through the cooking time.
+This will make them brown more evenly.

 At the end of the cooking time if they aren’t quite brown enough put them back in the air fryer for another 2-3 minutes.

-- Mix the filling, refrigerate it, and make the egg rolls when it is convenient.
+- Mix the filling, refrigerate it, and then fill and air fry them when it is convenient.

 - Make and air fry the egg rolls and then freeze them for later.

-To freeze the egg rolls let them cool down for about 30 minutes at room temperature.
+To freeze these let them cool down for about 30 minutes at room temperature.
 Then put them in freezer bags in a single layer and freeze them.

-You can reheat the egg rolls either from frozen or after thawing them overnight in the refrigerator.
+You can reheat an egg roll either from frozen or after thawing them overnight in the refrigerator.